Frequently Asked Questions (FAQ) about the J-1 visa

 How can I register for the program?

-By completing this registration form, you will receive a login which will give you immediate access to your personal online account.
+By completing this registration form, you will receive a login that will give you immediate access to your personal online account.
 There you will find all the necessary information and documents to register for the J-1 visa program.

 After creating your account, please fill out all the fields and submit the necessary documents.
 This can be done all at once or you may go back to complete each section at your convenience, all the information submitted will be automatically saved.